Azure/RGCOPY/rgcopy-docu.md

 ### Azure Connection Parameters
 RGCOPY is using the current Azure Context (account and subscription) when no Azure Connection Parameter is provided.
-PowerShell cashes the password of the Azure account inside the Azure Context for several hours.
+PowerShell caches the password of the Azure account inside the Azure Context for several hours.
 Therefore, you do not need to provide a password to RGCOPY.
 Simply run the following cmdlet just before RGCOPY:<BR>**`Connect-AzAccount -Subscription 'Subscription Name'`**<BR>The cmdlet opens the default browser and you can enter account name and password.